microsoft/Azure_Synapse_Toolbox/AzureWorkbooks/README.md

 ![SparkWB1](/Collateral/Screenshots/SparkWB1.png)

 ## Storage accounts
-When creating a workbook, search public templates for storage account and you will see storage account workbooks
+When creating a workbook, search public templates for storage account and you will see storage account workbooks.
+You can filter it just to be the storage accounts for your synapse instance or look at all at once.
+Clicking one of the storage accounts will take you to a separate workbook just for investigating that storage account.
 ![StorageWB1](/Collateral/Screenshots/StorageAccountOverviewScreenshot_WB2.png)

 ## Pipeline/trigger runs
-Workbook in progress, data sent to log analytics through workspace diagnostic settings
+The pipeline workbook is an adaptation of an existing Azure Data Factory and serves both services.
 ![PipelineWB1](/Collateral/Screenshots/StorageAccountOverviewScreenshot_WB2.png)

 ## Serverless